adriannovegil/spring-petclinic-microservices-sre/doc/chaos.md

 You can execute:

-- chaos using shell scripts
-- chaos using Spring Boot Chaos Monkey interacting directly with the framework
+- Chaos using Spring Boot Chaos Monkey interacting directly with the framework
 - Chaos using Chaos Toolkit and Spring Boot Chaos Monkey
+- Chaos using shell scripts

 ## 1. Define steady states

-Define a metric to check a steady state of your service and of course your entire system.
-Start small with a service that is not critical.
+Define a metric to check a steady state of your service and of course your entire system. __Start small__ with a service that is not critical.

 ## 2. Do not start in production

 Of course, you can start in production, but keep in mind…

-> The best place on earth is…production!
+> The best place on earth is ... production!
 > Josh Long

-…so let’s keep production as the best place on earth and look for our first experiences on another stage.
+... so let’s keep production as the best place on earth and look for our first experiences on another stage.
 If all goes well, and you’re confident, run it in production.

 ## 3. Fire the Chaos Using Spring Boot Chaos Monkey